IloBe/Meme_Generator/README.md

 ### 1. Project Structure
 Beside the top level source code, the project is separated in Python modules for quote handling and meme image creation.
-Some logging is added for module parts via `__init__.py` files.
+Some logging is added for module parts via `__init__.py` files and `app.logger` for the Flask application part.

-Regarding the application workflow, we use different files for the types of quotes that we'll be overlaying on images.
+Regarding the general application workflow, we use different files for the types of quotes that we'll be overlaying on images.
 Furthermore, we actual preprocess our images - default ones of .jpg dogs and .png wolfs are given - using `Pillow`.
+Photo URL delivered .webp files are converted to .jpg images.

 As font .ttf file standard arial is added.